In the guide

-If there is any reference to a particular plant or blossom (this can be pictures or words), the honey must have come wholly or mainly from that blossom or plant - that is, the honey must be characterised by that blossom or plant.
+If there is any reference to a particular plant or blossom (pictures or words), the honey must have come wholly or mainly from that blossom or plant - that is, the honey must be characterised by that blossom or plant.

 Baker's honey and filtered honey may not be labelled with additional information relating to its floral or vegetable origin, its regional or territorial or topographical origin or its specific quality criteria.Back to top

-A durability indication in the form of a 'best before' date must be applied to most packaged foods.
-Honey that is intended to have a shelf life in excess of three months is required to be marked with at least a month and a year, such as 'Best before end Oct 2015'.
-However, in order to be able to identify a particular batch of honey (see below), you may wish to also include the day - for example, 'Best before 30 Oct 2015'.
+A durability indication in the form of a 'best before' date must be applied to prepacked honey.
+Honey that is intended to have a shelf life in excess of three months is required to be marked with at least a month and a year, such as 'Best before end Nov 2017'.
+However, in order to be able to identify a particular batch of honey (see below), you may wish to also include the day - for example, 'Best before 30 Nov 2017'.

 Storage conditions that need to be observed for the food to maintain its quality until the date shown must also be marked on the label.Back to top

 Honey sold only from the premises on which it was packed does not need to be lot-marked.
-However, it is advisable to lot-mark all jars anyway, so that if there is a problem, the honey can be easily traced back to the batch from which it came.Back to top
+However, it is advisable to lot-mark all jars regardless so that the honey can be easily traced back to the batch from which it came.Back to top

 Any information required to be given must appear either on the packaging, on a label attached to the packaging, or on a label clearly visible through the packaging.
 The ticket or label must be easy to understand and indelible.
 Such information must not be hidden, obscured or interrupted by any other written or pictorial matter.

-Where honey is sold loose or prepacked for direct sale (sold from the premises on which it was packed or a mobile stall or vehicle used by the business), the labelling information may appear on a label, ticket or notice that is readily discernible to the intending purchaser.
+Where honey is sold loose or prepacked for direct sale (sold from the premises on which it was packed or a mobile stall or vehicle used by the business), the labelling information may appear on a label, ticket or notice that can be clearly seen by the purchaser.

-Where honey is sold other than to the ultimate consumer, the required labelling information may be provided in an accompanying commercial document.Back to top
+Where honey is sold other than to the ultimate consumer (another business, for example), the required labelling information may be provided in an accompanying commercial document.Back to top

 The weight marking and name of the food should be shown in the same field of vision.
 There is a minimum font size of 1.2 mm for mandatory information.
 As letters of the alphabet are inevitably of different sizes, the 1.2 mm refers to the height of a lower case 'x' (usually an 8-point font).

-If you are marketing your honey as organic, please see 'Labelling & describing organic food', which explains the extra legal controls that apply.Back to top
+If you are marketing your honey as organic, please see 'Labelling and describing organic food', which explains the extra legal controls that apply.Back to top

-The British Honey Importers and Packers Association (BHIPA) adheres to a voluntary code of practice whereby all honey on retail sale includes a warning statement that honey is 'Unsuitable for children under 12 months'.
-This is a precautionary measure against possible infant botulism, which could potentially arise from the presence Clostridium botulinum spores in honey.
+Members of the British Honey Importers and Packers Association (BHIPA) adhere to a voluntary code of practice whereby all honey on retail sale includes a warning statement that honey is 'Unsuitable for children under 12 months'.
+This is a precautionary measure against possible infant botulism, which could potentially arise from the presence of Clostridium botulinum spores in honey.
 Although this is not a statutory requirement, the trading standards service supports this voluntary warning for infants under twelve months.Back to top